Edhet/rust-prog/README.md

 ## minesweeper.rs

-A minesweeper game on a 4x4 fixed grid.
+A minesweeper game on a 6x6 to 9x9 grid.

-> The game has issues on running on debug mode due to a overflow in usize index on the bomb detection function.

 ## cat_tamagotchi.rs